sorinello/xwiki-qa-application/README.md

 ToDo List
 * investigate build issue why fails with versions > 4.1.4
-* make translations loading automatically using the new build-in mechanism
+* add more translations
-* make the ExecutionAddSheet modal
+* make translations loading automatically using the new built-in mechanism